 Important Lawn Maintenance Projects for the Fall

-Here are some easy things you can do that will make a big difference come spring.
+Here are some easy 15-minute yard maintenance projects you can do that will make a big difference come spring.

 Feed Your Lawn

 The difference between a 'so-so' lawn and a truly beautiful lawn both now and next spring is apply a Fall feeding.
 Fertilizing in the Fall gives your grass the nutrients it needs to store up energy for a healthy spring push, plus helps to break down mulched-up leaves.
 Apply Scotts® Turf Builder® Fall Lawn Food 32-0-10 in mid-to-late Fall for a better lawn next spring.
 Optionally, you can apply Fall lawn food in early Fall to help your lawn rebuild grassroots that were damaged during the hot, dry summer.

 When kids play on a lawn that's still hurting from the summer heat and drought, it can get damaged.
 If you have bare spots in the lawn (like the one left behind after the kiddie pool is put away), use a product specifically formulated for repairing bare spots like